4 min read

 Having convinced the Australian government of my desperation to reunite with my fictional Milanese wife, I departed a week before the borders were closed for two years.

-In Italy only a few months, the mystery of my ending up at a billionaire's summer retreat mesmerised me as I sat reading William James, drinking by the pool overlooking the olive groves nestled into the heel of Italy with Gaetano, a new friend of mine and an old friend of Francesca's, and - I suspect from their sudden disappearances throughout the day - her occasional lover.
+In Italy only a few months, the mystery of my ending up at a billionaire's summer retreat mesmerized me as I sat reading William James, drinking by the pool overlooking the olive groves nestled into the heel of Italy with Gaetano, a new friend of mine and an old friend of Francesca's, and—I suspect from their sudden disappearances throughout the day - her occasional lover.

 Francesca and I would spontaneously speed around Bari, scoring her weed.
 She'd blast her opera, screaming at anyone on the road and amassing several near-casualties while Pavarotti bellowed through the open windows, and we stopped for fresh gorgonzola.